Emission-free heating and cooling

 A multi-stage analysis

 Whether the groove is suitable for storing heat and cold is tested in a multi-stage process.
 As a first step, seismic investigations were carried out.
 This allowed the groove depth, shape and rough layer structure to be mapped.
 Additional exploratory drilling at three locations confirmed the initial findings and provided promising additional information about the groove: It carries gravel and water and therefore fulfills the requirements of potential heat and cold storage.
-The next step will be the construction of a test well between the P6 parking garage and the OPC 4 freight building in 2024.
+The next step was the construction of a test well between the P6 parking garage and the OPC 4 freight building in 2024.
 This will provide information about what quantities of water can be pumped, the flow rate and chemical composition of the water.
+Finally, there will be the construction of a second well in order to enable circulation tests.
 The results will determine where the definitive wells for pumping and returning the groundwater will be located and how many of them will be needed to use the channel as an efficient storage.
 If successful, Zurich Airport will be able to use the groove as a heat and cold storage facility from 2027 on.

 Pilot project with national reach